ybtuti/ybtuti/README.md

 **Currently on my plate:**

-**BNB Chain Development:** Diving deep into the world of smart contracts, building dApps on the blazing-fast Binance Smart Chain.
+**Foundry** Diving deep into the world of smart contracts, building dApps on the blazing-fast Binance Smart Chain.

 ⚡️
 **Solidity Apprentice:** Mastering the art of writing secure and efficient smart contracts.